 The Script Solution

 The key to using a BrightSign with a Mac is scripting: For each project, BrightAuthor exports a file called “autorun.brs” in the BrightScript scripting language.
 When the player is powered-up it looks for this file and follows whatever instructions it finds.
-(This is no secret: BrightSign recommends that Mac users write scripts.)
 BrightScript is well-documented, including example scripts.
-Those examples don’t include network sync, but this old forum post does.
-I modified the code a bit and added comments to make it easier for inexperienced users.
+Those examples don’t include network sync, but I modified snippets I found in old BrightSign forum posta and added comments to make it easier for inexperienced users.

 NOTE: These scripts do not “genlock” players for 100% frame-accurate sync.
 Once the videos start they can drift out of sync slightly until the next loop.
 (In my tests I had a maximum of 1 or 2 frames of drift after 90 minutes.)
 You can do genlock sync with BrightAuthor’s “BrightWall” option instead.